dotchain/dot/README.md

 ## Broad Issues

-1. Add changes.Canonical to remove empty changes or empty path in PathChange
-2. changes.Context/changes.Meta are not fully integrated
+1. changes.Context/changes.Meta are not fully integrated
-3. streams.Async forces code complexity
-    1. streams/undo does not work well with streams.Async
-    2. ops/nw has odd signatures because of async
-4. gob-encoding makes it harder to deal with other languages but JSON encodindg wont work with interfaces.
+2. gob-encoding makes it harder to deal with other languages but JSON encodindg wont work with interfaces.
-5. Cross-object merging and persisted branches need more platform support
+3. Cross-object merging and persisted branches need more platform support
-6. Full rich-text support with collaborative cursors still needs work with references and reference containers
+4. Full rich-text support with collaborative cursors still needs work with references and reference containers
-7. Code generation can infer types from regular go declarations
+5. Code generation can infer types from regular go declarations
-8. Snapshots and transient states
+6. Snapshots and transient states

 ## Contributing